nsinitsyn/CliBuilder/README.md

 ## Quick start

 To use CliBuilder, you must create `CliBuilder` instance, setup this and call `Build` method for getting instance of `Cli` class.
-Than just call `Run` method.
+Then just call `Run` method.
 This method will be handled all input commands, parse these, create and fill instances of your command classes and call appropriate handlers.

 You can create a Cli using the CliBuilder class as shown below: